Administrative Procedures for Electronic Case Filing

 (a) Definition.
 A document may be filed under seal only upon a court order or pursuant to statute or rule.

 (b) Filing Requirements.
 Unless otherwise ordered by the Court, a motion to file a document under seal shall be filed electronically.
 The motion shall not contain confidential or privileged information.
 The proposed order authorizing the filing of a document under seal shall be filed electronically unless otherwise ordered by the court.
-A document ordered to be filed under seal may be filed with the clerk in paper format and accompanied by the order authorizing the filing of a sealed document.
+A document ordered to be filed under seal shall be filed electronically via the courts CM/ECF system.
+The event to be used is “file a sealed document”, which appears under the miscellaneous section of the CM/ECF events.
+The sealed document will be unavailable for viewing by everyone except for, the Judge, Clerk, Chief Deputy and the filer of the sealed document.

 (c) Protection of Privacy Interests.
 Any entity may file a motion seeking an order limiting electronic access to or prohibiting the electronic filing of certain specifically identified materials on the grounds that such material is subject to protected privacy interests and that electronic access or electronic filing of those materials is likely to prejudice those privacy interests.
 If the Court determines that access should be limited or that electronic filing would unduly prejudice those privacy interests, then the materials shall be filed as ordered by the Court.
 Unless otherwise directed, the Court order determining access to or prohibiting the electronic filing shall be filed electronically.